– EVENT INVITATION –

 We grabbed yet another coffee as we entered the lounge that led into the main stage.
 We then realised that ‘oh crap maybe we should be in this room where there’s like 400 people sitting down’ and hastily took our seats.

-Interviewed by Editor-in-Chief Farrah Storr, Caroline opened up about her work and how she handles her nerves as well as social media because during her earlier years, social media wasn’t really as prominent as it is now.
+Interviewed by Cosmopolitan’s Editor-in-Chief Farrah Storr, Caroline opened up about her work and how she handles her nerves as well as social media because during the start of her career, social media wasn’t really as prominent as it is now.

 After that session had finished it was back outside for a quick break before moving onto our morning session.